100+ minimalist gift ideas for being more frugal

 In fact, ditching consumerism can help you reconnect with the holiday spirit and bring you closer to the people who matter to you.
 Many so-called “minimalist” gifts are the deepest expressions of love a person can offer.
 A thoughtful, homemade present is arguably more in line with the holiday spirit than a new Rolex would be.

 Looking for ways to bring joy while saving money and staying under budget this season?
-Here are 100 minimalist holiday gift ideas to get you inspired:
+Here are 100 minimalist holiday gift ideas to get you inspired (BONUS: Most of them can be done totally virtually!):

 Save money with these gifts that cost virtually nothing